pandammonium/blipper-widget/readme.txt

 Currently, Blipper Widget:

-* displays the latest blip (image, title and date) in your Blipfoto account in a widget;
+* displays the latest blip (image, title and date) in your Blipfoto account in a widget
-* takes you to the corresponding blip on the Blipfoto website if you click on the image or its title and date (optional);
+* takes you to the corresponding blip on the Blipfoto website if you click on the image or its title and date (optional; off by default)
-* displays your journal name and a link to your Blipfoto account (optional); and
+* displays your journal name and a link to your Blipfoto account (optional; off by default)
-* displays a link to the Blipfoto website (optional).
+* displays a link to the Blipfoto website (optional; off by default).

 The image in the blip is not stored on your server: the widget links to the image on Blipfoto.